elasticpath/epcc-composable-commerce-reference/README.md

 # Go into the cloned directory
 cd epcc-composable-commerce-reference

-# Install all the dependencies for all sub-projects
+# Install dependencies for all modules
 npm install

 # Configure the parameters in the file config/config.json.